byh711/Lecture_summarization/README.md

 The summaries produced by Llama 2 successfully condensed the essence of the lecture content, demonstrating the model's capability in an educational context.

-## **Ablation Study**
+## Ablation Study

-An ablation study was conducted comparing the Fine-tuning, Zero-shot, and Few-shot performances of the Llama2 & Gemma models.
+An ablation study was conducted comparing the Fine-tuning, Zero-shot, and Few-shot performances of the Llama2 and Gemma models.
 Key findings include:

+### Learning Approach Efficacy
+Particularly for the Llama2 and Gemma models, performances under zero-shot and few-shot learning conditions are comparable to those achieved with fine-tuning.
+This suggests that, at least for the lecture summarization task, satisfactory results can be obtained without the need for extensive fine-tuning, thanks to the pre-trained models' existing knowledge base.

+### Minimal Performance Difference
-- **Minimal Performance Difference:** Indicating that both models possess inherent knowledge suitable for text summarization tasks, highlighting the potential redundancy of extensive fine-tuning for certain applications.
+Despite Gemma's smaller size (2B parameters), it achieved a performance (BERT-Score of 42.3) close to that of Llama2 (7B parameters, BERT-Score of 45.3), demonstrating Gemma's efficiency.
+This indicates that both models possess inherent knowledge suitable for text summarization tasks, highlighting the potential redundancy of extensive fine-tuning for certain applications.

+### Implications for Model Selection
+These findings have significant implications for the selection and deployment of LLMs in practical settings.
+Given the minimal performance difference, stakeholders can choose models like Gemma for their efficiency, even with fewer parameters, without sacrificing quality in the summarization task.

+### Importance of Prompt Engineering
-- **Importance of Prompt Engineering:** The study underscored how tailored prompts can significantly influence model output quality, suggesting that effective prompt design can yield desired outcomes even without specialized expertise.
+The study underscored how tailored prompts can significantly influence model output quality, suggesting that effective prompt design can yield desired outcomes even without specialized expertise.
-- **Model Performance Comparison:** Despite Gemma's smaller size (2B parameters), it achieved a performance (BERT-Score of 42.3) close to that of Llama2 (7B parameters, BERT-Score of 45.3), demonstrating Gemma's efficiency.

 <p align="center">
   <img src="https://github.com/byh711/Lecture_summarization/assets/63491899/bd3b4e60-ac66-4793-9c96-b32a6bb3d6c9" width="600" height="400">